yefryf/node-demo/README.md

 First, `git clone` this repository.

-This is a demonstration web server written in Nodejs.
+This is a demonstration Nodejs web server.

 To install the dependences run:
 ```